doitintl/QuickQuickstarts/README.md

 ## Re-runnable

-The script should preferably let you deploy new code and new features, overwriting the previous deployment without an error about collision with an existing resource.
-The re-run does not necessarily replace everything -- for example, a cluster may not be replaced --but your new code will be exposed.

-The attached scripts for GCP are re-runnable, but those for AWS are not, as this would have required too much complexity.
-For these, I suggest you delete the old instance before redeploying; or you can launch each new version with a new name.
+The attached scripts for Cloud Functions, Cloud Run, and AppEngne Standard and Flex are re-runnable, allowing you to deploy new code on top of a previous deployment.
+For the others,  I suggest deleting the old instance before redeploying; or you can launch each new version with a new name.
 (But watch out for costs!)

 ## Coverage
 There are `deploy.sh` scripts for each platform, in the subdirectories.